CongducPham/WaterSense/WaterSenseGateway/README.md

 - [Build your low-cost, long-range IoT device with WAZIUP](https://www.youtube.com/watch?v=YsKbJeeav_M)
 - [Build your low-cost LoRa gateway with WAZIUP](https://www.youtube.com/watch?v=peHkDhiH3lE)

+**This is a dedicated README file for the WaterSense project in Pakistan.**

 Upgrade notice
 --------------